hansroh/skitai/README.rst

 Change Log
 ==============

+  0.21 (Dec 2016)

+  - See News

+  0.20 (Dec 2016)

+  - 0.20.15 - minor optimize asynconnect, I wish
+  - 0.20.14 - fix Redis connector's threading related error
+  - 0.20.4 - add Redis connector
+  - 0.20 - add API Gateway access handler

   0.19 (Dec 2016)

   - Reengineering was.request methods, fix disk caching

   0.18 (Dec 2016)

   - 0.18.11 - default content-type of was.post(), was.put() has been changed from 'application/x-www-form-urlencoded' to 'application/json'. if you use this method currently, you SHOULD change method name to was.postform()

   - 0.18.7 - response contents caching has been applied to all was.request services (except websocket requests).

   0.17 (Oct 2016)